 Publication is scheduled for November 3.
 Birds of Maine is published by Princeton University Press and co-published by Nuttall Ornithological Club.
-All the proceeds go into a Birds of Maine Fund held by Maine Audubon that supports work to conserve birds and bird habitat.
+Proceeds from the book will go to the Birds of Maine Conservation Fund at Maine Audubon.

 Birds of Maine is available for pre-order at the Nature Store; call 207.781.2330 x201 or email Stanley Sampson.